GRASS logo

 -m

 Use maximum likelihood estimation (instead of smap).
-Normal operation is to use SMAP estimation (see NOTES).
+Normal operation is to use SMAP estimation (see NOTES below).

 Parameters: